User37som/libbitcoin/bx-fetch-balance.md

 Version 3 (and later) does not provide unconfirmed balance.
 A confirmation of at least one block on the strong chain is required for a value to be included.

 A value of 18446744073709551615 indicates that a spend is uncorrelated to a receipt.
-This will occur if the spend is indexed but the receipt is not, which can occur if the server starts indexing between the two transactions.
+This will occur if the spend is indexed but the receipt is not, which can occur if the server is configured to start indexing at a height between the two transactions.
 Correlation failure can also occur due to an extremely low probability hash collision (1 in 2^49).
 The caller should always check for this condition.

 ### Example 1
 [first address](https://blockchain.info/address/1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa) on the blockchain